10 Foods That Siberian Huskies Should Avoid

 9. Raw Fish

-Raw fish can carry parasites and bacteria such as salmonella and listeria.
-Certain fish also contain thiaminase, an enzyme that destroys vitamin B1.
+Raw fish can carry parasites like salmonella and listeria and may contain thiaminase, an enzyme that destroys vitamin B1.
+This can lead to neurological issues.
+Cooked fish is a safe, protein-rich alternative for coat and joint health.

 10. Bones

-Raw bones can be safer but still require supervision.
-For Huskies, durable dog-specific chews are a safer alternative for dental health.
+Cooked bones splinter easily, causing punctures and digestive injuries.
+Raw bones can be safer under supervision, but I prefer durable dog-specific chews for Huskies’ dental health.

 Recommended Foods for Siberian Huskies